Tree Preservation Orders

 For further information regarding trees please follow the links below:

-How long does it take to consider an application?
+How long it can take to consider an application

 Except in very limited circumstances, an application must be submitted for any felling, uprooting or pruning (including roots) of any living tree covered by a Tree Preservation Order.